 - Bien ahogada – This means “well drowned” and here the sandwich is dipped entirely in chili sauce.
 I usually don’t do that because I like to eat my tortas with my hands and it gets a bit too messy for me.
 I also like to add a lot of filling to my sandwiches, which makes fully submerging the torta difficult.
 If you want to make your torta bien ahogada, use less filling and then dip the entire sandwich in your chili sauce before plating it.

-What is the Chili Sauce Made Of?
+To Make the Chili Sauce

 The chili sauce is simple to make.
 You just rehydrate the chili peppers, roast Roma tomatoes, then blend them with the other sauce ingredients.
 Simmer the sauce for a bit, then voila!
 Homemade chili sauce.
 Here’s what’s in the sauce: